 Just like a Caravaggio still life, earthy colours and textures of summer fruits – lemons, grapes, peaches – and flowers evoke a sense of plenty and opulence and give the design a classic and historic feel, so at home in Cambridge.
 To complete the picture, we added a layer of sheen that transmits the vibrancy and freshness of a summer music festival.

-Inspired and want to see more ways good brand design can help your business?
+Inspired and want to see more ways good business brand design can help you?
 Have a look at more of our brand design ideas…